The Beatles…Revolver

 (Photo from video shoot for “Paperback Writer” & “Rain”.)

 Lennon also wrote “Rain”, which was the flip side of “Paperback Writer”, the single released prior to the album.
 Rain was the first rock/pop song to have a backward vocal.
-John Lennon says he played a reel tape at home that was “tails out”, and playing that without rewinding it first results in backwards audio.
+Stories vary on how this came about, but John Lennon says he played a reel tape at home that was “tails out”, and playing that without rewinding it first results in backwards audio.
 Lennon liked the sound, so George Martin reversed the tape for the last line of the song.
 Backward recordings were used throughout the album to give the instruments new and unusual sounds.
 That included George Harrison carefully constructing guitar solos so the melodies worked when the tapes were played backwards.

 If you’ve never listened closely to “Rain”, check out the extremely effective and unusual drumming by Ringo Starr.
 It’s doubtful any other drummer could have come up with anything so perfect for the song.